iifl-logo

 Strategic Partnerships

 The company is diversifying its product offerings through strategic partnerships.
-Currently, KDAIL is in final stages of negotiations for a joint venture with a European manufacturer which is leader in composite doors and hatches.
+KDAIL has formed a joint venture with a Vabo Composites, a Euro-pean manufacturer which is leader in composite doors and hatches.
 This collaboration will introduce innovative products to the Indian market and explore export opportunities, broadening the companys market reach.
+The Joint Venture is in the form of a subsidiary company.

 The Company has also formed a strategic partnership with Conceptia Software Technologies Private Limited by acquiring 20% stake and becoming an Associate Company.